ros2/ros2_documentation/source/Installation/Install-Connext-Security-Plugins.rst

 A video walk-thru of this installation (tools and security plug-ins) is available
 `here <https://www.rti.com/gettingstarted/installwindows_secure>`__ at
-the RTI website; the steps are:
+the RTI website.
+The steps are:

 **Install Connext DDS Pro (Host)**
 This is a host-specific installer application (for Windows, Linux, MacOS) to install a 'Host' bundle which includes the Launcher, tools, and other software services.